marcbowes/marcbowes.github.io/_posts/2014-01-10-hello-people-in-rust.markdown

 {% endhighlight %}

 The first time `'a` is used is when I "define" the lifetime.
-(If you don't do this, you'll get `use of undeclared lifetime name &#x60;'a&#x60;`.)
+(If you don't do this, you'll get `use of undeclared lifetime`.)
 This should be familiar to you if you've used generics.
 The next two are basically annotations on the lifetimes of the argument and return time.
 The important thing is that my function now explicitly states that the (wrapped) reference I am returning cannot be used past the point at which the original reference would go out of scope.
 Think about that for a moment: Rust has figured out that the string slice can go out of scope.
 For example, I might collect all the extracted names and say hello to them after closing the file.
 That wouldn't compile unless I changed my function to return a copy of the data.
 Awesome!
 If you've ever written code that segfaults, this should make you happy.

 Finally, with regard to the weird A-but-A style error, I got told this by one of the friendly guys on `#rust`: